 At last, you’ll see the clearing into the Valle de Cocora - a steep valley with the greenest grass, and hundreds of towering palm trees.

 The road will make a winding path around the valley.
 We took a short cut and hiked (slowly) down the very steep hill into the valley below.
-Be warned - I am pretty sure this is private property and not exactly allowed.
-However, we saw one or two other people doing it.
+Be warned - This seemed like it might be private property and not exactly allowed.
+However, we saw one or two other people doing this while hiking Valle de Cocora.
 Just be sure to try to exit back to the road sooner rather than later, or you will come upon a local farmer’s home.

-This was by far the most incredible and magical section.
+This was by far the most incredible and magical section while hiking Valle de Cocora.
 I took hundreds of photos of the dramatic landscape.